stomar/nametrainer/README.md

 Note that for reasons of speed and convenience it is not necessary to type in the name (so be honest to yourself).
-There are also keyboard shortcuts for "power users".
+There are also keyboard shortcuts for "power users" (see the application's `Help`).

 Collections
 -----------